 A little further up the track we come to Tea Tree bay.
-Super popular with surfers but if you’re a beginner don’t even think about it!
+Super popular with surfers in Noosa but if you’re a beginner don’t even think about it!
 We’re talking nice big waves, no life guards and rocks.
 But if you’re Kelly Slater or a pretty pro surfer you’ll be in paradise.
 We stop here for a quick swim then on our way to Dolphin Point!

 Dolphin point is stunning, we chill on the grassy mound-like seats.
 After a minute of sitting, a few fins start poking up out of the ocean.
 Quick!
 Grab your camera!
 No silly, not sharks… Dolphins!
 We hang out and watch the dolphins playing with a kayaker for a little while then it’s time to continue our walk!